Our Lady of Consolation: Veneration of the Blessed Virgin Mary

 In Malta, the feast is celebrated on the last Sunday of October with pyrotechnic displays by Our Lady of Consolation Fireworks Factory.
 The Feast Day in Rome for Our Lady of Consolation is January 31; in the United States it is the Saturday after the Feast of Saint Augustine (August 28).

 Argentina

 Pope Benedict XVI granted a decree of canonical coronation for the venerated 17th—century image of Our Lady of Consolation in Sumampa, Argentina, on 21 November 2009.

-Pope Francis issued a decree to raise the namesake shrine in Sampacho to the status of minor basilica on 12 March 2024 for the Diocese of Villa de la Concepción del Río Cuarto.
-The elevation rites took place on 10 June 2024, presided by the Archbishop of Cordoba, Cardinal Ángel Sixto Rossi.
+Pope Francis issued a decree to raise the shrine in Sampacho to the status of a minor basilica on 12 March 2024 for the Diocese of Villa de la Concepción del Río Cuarto.
+The inauguration rites took place on 10 June 2024 and was presided by the Archbishop of Cordoba, Cardinal Ángel Sixto Rossi.